hyperledger-labs/business-partner-agent/docs/tutorials/demo.md

 ## Add our bank as a business partner

 1. Go to `Business Partners` and click the `+ button`
-2. Paste `did:sov:EU27wcYdYTecuosWxzRc4C` (in case you're working with the [IDunion](https://idunion.org/) Test Network use `did:sov:4PDz9iiQqgVXhMA7nWqRzS`)in the DID Box.
+2. Paste `did:sov:M6Mbe3qx7vB4wpZF4sBRjt` in the DID Box.
 This is the DID of your bank
 3. Click on `Lookup Partner`.
 You'll see the public profile of your partner.
 4. Click on `Add Partner`.
 Now you have a connection with your bank.